Niagui/talkloid_words_2_pitches_analyzer/README.md

 ``pip install -r requirements.txt``

-Run ``pitchAnalyzer`` to use the program.
-All the audio will be and should be saved in the ``audio`` subfolder.
-If the result if off pretty badly, consider adjusting the parameters of the
+Run ``pitchAnalyzer`` to use the program. **All the related audio files will be and should be placed in the ``audio`` subfolder (You can change that in the main function).**  If the result if off pretty badly, consider adjusting the parameters of the
 ``split_on_silence`` function: https://github.com/jiaaro/pydub/blob/master/pydub/silence.py